 Traditional Sick Leave Program Participants:

-Paid Parental Leave may be used for FMLA events related to bonding by Classified Staff Employes participating in the traditional sick leave program.
+Paid Parental Leave may be used for FMLA events related to bonding by Classified Staff Employees participating in the traditional sick leave program.

 After 90 consecutive calendar days with pay, annual and traditional sick leave accruals cease until the Classified Staff Employee returns for a full pay period.

-Paid parental leave shall not be counted against an eligible Classified Staff Employee’s annual leave accruals.
+Paid parental leave shall not be counted against an eligible Classified Staff Employee’s annual leave accrual.

 Classified Staff Employees on Paid Parental Leave the day prior and the day after a holiday, are afforded holiday pay for the holiday and Paid Parental Leave is not charged for that day.